xSmoking/FactoryCMS/README.md

 HTML/CSS created by KekoCity and PHP by me.

-Only works for Phoenix database.
+Only works for Phoenix database and derivatives.
 Doesn't coded to BCStorm!

 *MusCommand is configured to Phoenix Emulator, just edit the client_ip in cms_settings*
 ___